shibedrill/oxidefetch/README.md

 3: Nerd fonts symbols are used in the output.
 Install a patched font on  your system, or patch an already installed font.

 ### How you can help with the project
 I need to verify the output of the OS information detection libraries I'm pulling in.
 To do this, I need the help of people with varying types of systems.
-I've tested Arch Linux and Windows 10, but nothing else.
+I've tested a few, but there's some I'm unable to test.
 To help, you can kindly clone this repo, and inside the folder, run ```cargo test -- --nocapture```, and send the resultant ```test_output.txt``` file to my noreply email address, or directly to me on Discord at ```@shibedrill```.
-This program does NOT collect information regarding your real name, IP, location, etc. You can look at the file it generates to be sure- it's all plaintext, babey.
+This program does NOT collect information regarding your real name, IP, location, hardware serial numbers, etc. You can look at the file it generates to be sure- it's all plaintext, babey.
+#### Tested distributions/platforms:
+- Alma Linux
+- Alpine Linux
+- Arch Linux
+- CentOS
+- Debian
+- Fedora
+- Gentoo
+- Kali Linux
+- Linux Mint
+- openSUSE Leap
+- openSUSE Tumbleweed
+- Ubuntu
+- Windows

 ### Bugs, Quirks, Unintended Behavior, And Other Shenanigans
 No weird quirks to report at this time.